 How Can Your Hotel Avoid These Online Review Strategy Mistakes?

-Every hotel and restaurant should have a reputation management strategy in place which allows them to put their best foot forward online.
+Every hotel and restaurant should have a reputation management strategy in place that allows them to put their best foot forward online.

 Avoid costly mistakes by building your online review management strategy around the three principles of engaging, reacting, and inviting.